FD Interest Tax Calculator Sri Lanka

 Calculation breakdown

-This table updates after you click Calculate.
+This table updates instantly while you type.
+If JavaScript is blocked, it updates after you click Calculate.

 | Calculation step | Formula / basis | Estimated amount |